There is no such thing as a ‘good enough immune system’ when it comes to catching illnesses.

 Ref: NHMRC The Australian Immunisation Handbook 10th edition, Part 4

 Childcare children are just as likely to catch influenza or whooping cough from their unvaccinated childcare teachers (not just their snotty friends)!

-There is no evidence to support that either party is more responsible except to surmise that children are more likely to contribute to viral spread through their lack of hygiene awareness and ability to self-care.
-However, a staff member in the care facility room is considered a transmitter between children if they are choosing to not protect themselves.
+A staff member in the care facility room is considered a transmitter between children if they are choosing not to protect themselves.
 This inherent staff choice is the manageable risk and is remediable with seasonal workplace influenza vaccination services.
 VirtueVax strongly advocates for better awareness of this manageable risk concept in Early Learning Childcare Facilities as it is in keeping with the recognised duty of care toward preventing disease spread in Framework Recommendations.

 Ref: NHMRC Staying Healthy: Preventing infectious diseases in early childhood education and care services, 2013

 People report that the flu shot has made them sick.